Akashleena/Eyantra/README.md

 Finally after collecting the fruits the bot should navigate and drop the fruits in the goal region.
 The start and the goal grid will be decided by the evaluator.

+## For a detailed description of the project
+Check  1.
+Task3-Theme and Implementation Analysis.docx

 # Video

 _Black Line Follower robot implementation:_